 About a year ago, I was excited to settle down into our new life living in Bangkok.
 We had our little apartment, a group of friends, and a city full to explore.
 After almost 18 months, though, I needed a break from the big city.
 Big time.
-I needed rest, relaxation, quiet, and a little romance on Mai Khao Beach.
+I needed rest, relaxation, quiet, and a little romance on Mai Khao Beach, Thailand.

 Where is Mai Khao Beach